Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 # Key concepts

 A chat conversation is represented by a chat thread.
 Each user in the thread is called a thread member.
 Thread members can chat with one another privately in a 1:1 chat or huddle up in a 1:N group chat.

-Users also get near real-time updates for when others are typing and when they have read the messages.
+Using the APIs, users can also send typing indicators when typing a message and read receipts for the messages they have read in a chat thread.
+To learn more, read about chat concepts [here](https://docs.microsoft.com/azure/communication-services/concepts/chat/concepts).

 Once you initialize an `AzureCommunicationChatClient` class, you can perform the following chat operations: